Reporting of media statistics and perceived call quality

 When using the Administrator interface to look at the current and historic status of calls and of individual participants within a call, various media statistics and guidance as to perceived call quality are displayed.

-The current and historic participant status screens provide guidance to the perceived quality of a call by looking at packet loss and jitter over multiple time windows.
+The current and historic participant status screens provide guidance to the perceived quality of a call by looking at packet loss over multiple time windows.

-For an ongoing call, the system looks at packet loss and jitter in both directions (Tx and Rx) over the 3 most recent 20 second time windows.
-To calculate call quality for a time window, packet loss is assessed first: < 1% packet loss is perceived as Good quality; < 3% is OK; < 10% is Bad; otherwise it is Terrible.
-Then, if jitter is > 40ms the call quality assessment based on packet loss is adjusted to the next level down (e.g. OK is reduced to Bad).
+For an ongoing call, the system looks at packet loss in both directions (Tx and Rx) over the 3 most recent 20 second time windows.
+Packet loss is used to calculate call quality for a time window: < 1% packet loss is perceived as Good quality; < 3% is OK; < 10% is Bad; otherwise it is Terrible.

 The system then reports the current call quality as the most frequent call quality in those last 3 windows.
 If all time windows report a different quality, then any of the three qualities may be indicated.